Back to Blog

 The Gap in the Market

 As I became more involved in security and helping teams implement 2FA, I kept running into the same problem: teams needed to share 2FA codes securely, but there were no good solutions.
-What I found shocked me:

 There was nothing in the middle - nothing built specifically for teams that just needed to share 2FA codes securely.